JHU-PL-Lab/www-fpse/basic-ocaml.md

 div_exn 3 4;;
 ```

 Which has the property of not needing a match on the result.
+Note that the built-in `/` in fact does this as well.

 ### Lists